clearlinux/clear-linux-documentation/source/multiboot.rst

 Another customization option is to install Clear Linux* OS for Intel® Architecture alongside other operating systems.

-In this tutorial, we will show how to install Clear Linux build 9990 on a machine that will also be able to boot CentOS* 7 and Windows* server 2016.
+In this tutorial, we will show how to install Clear Linux OS build 9990 on a machine that will also be able to boot CentOS* 7 and Windows* server 2016.
 These operating systems are, of course, only examples;
 this process can be used to install a Clear Linux release alongside